 Many moms who are nesting begin to ready their nurseries.
 Clothes are washed, murals are painted, and board books are lovingly placed in shelves.
-Night lights are plugged in and turned on to cast sweet shadows.
+Night lights plugged in and lit to cast sweet shadows.

 Give InKind recently sat down with a group of moms regarding baby safety gear.
 We wanted to learn what safety gear was considered to be actually useful.
 In other words, we wanted to weed out the useless things.